Learning surf lingo is just as crucial as learning to catch a wave.

 Learning More Advanced Slang

 This is only the beginning.
-There’s a whole dictionary full of surf slang out there.
+There’s a whole dictionary of surf slang out there.

-But like everything else with surfing, it’s easy to get overwhelmed.
-So start with these and go from there.
+But like everything else with learning to surf, it’s easy to get overwhelmed.
+So start with the terms above and go from there.

 When you’ve got them down, move on to more advanced surf slang.